The Early Signs of Burnout in Working Women (Before You Realise It)

 The World Health Organization (WHO) classifies burnout as an "occupational phenomenon" defining it as a syndrome resulting from chronic workplace stress that has not been successfully managed.
 However, it’s important to recognise that burnout can stem from many areas of life - not just work, including family responsibilities, caregiving, and social pressures.

 Personally, I don't find the WHO definition very helpful.
-Burnout isn't just stress.
-Some stress is normal and can even help us perform well.
-Burnout happens when we are subject to continual stress which, over time, becomes more than our ability to cope.
+Burnout isn't just stress, some stress is normal and can even help us perform well, but burnout happens when we are subject to continual stress which, over time, becomes more than our ability to cope.

 I like to imagine a set of scales with every day stressors on one side and our resilience and ability to manage those stressors on the other.
 Usually we have the strength and mental resilience to manage what life throws at us so the scale remains balanced or even tips in favour of wellness.